-Nelson fires: Residents ordered from Pigeon Valley homes as fears wind may fan blaze
+Nelson fires: Wakefield evacuated; Pigeon Valley residents must leave homes as fears wind may fan blaze

-More residents are being evacuated from their homes in Pigeon Valley as concerns mount about heavy smoke and the possibility weather conditions could fan the flames.
+Earlier this morning more residents were evacuated from their homes in Pigeon Valley as concerns mount about heavy smoke and the possibility weather conditions could fan the flames.

 While some residents had earlier been able to stay with their homes, police and other Government agencies were now working to ensure all residents evacuated safely.